Emotional Distress: Hard To Bear, Difficult To Prove

 Emotional Distress Lawsuits

-For legal purposes, emotional distress is defined as “a highly unpleasant emotional reaction (as anguish, humiliation, or fury) which results from another’s conduct and for which damages may be sought”.
-Two categories exist: intentional infliction of emotional distress and negligent infliction of emotional distress.
-Negligent infliction also has a subcategory known as a bystander action.
+Legally, emotional distress is defined as “a highly unpleasant emotional reaction (such as anguish, humiliation, or fury) resulting from another’s actions, for which damages may be sought.”
+It falls into two main categories: intentional infliction of emotional distress and negligent infliction of emotional distress, with the latter including a bystander action subcategory.

-Each state has its own laws regarding emotional distress.
-Many states require that you have a physical injury as well as mental and emotional anguish in order to file a lawsuit.
-Other states, including California, allow you file a lawsuit for emotional distress only.
+Each state has its laws regarding emotional distress.
+Many states require that you have a physical injury as well as mental and emotional anguish to file a lawsuit.
+Other states, including California, allow you to file a lawsuit for emotional distress only.
 That is, even when you have no accompanying physical injuries.

 Intentional Infliction of Emotional Distress